oizgagin/ing/ARCHITECTURE.md

 3. use some sort of sharding (for instance, shard rsvps table by rsvp_id);

-4. maybe prevent possible inconsistencies in stored event details (imagine the situation when we've got several rsvps to the same event but with conflicting group/venue info), currently it's not supported;
+4. maybe prevent possible inconsistencies in stored event details (imagine the situation when we've got several rsvps to the same event but with conflicting group/venue info), currently first received info about info is stored;

 5. maybe store rsvps in columnar or in document-oriented (MongoDB);